Protect Workers and Prevent Workplace Injuries with Machine Guarding Safety

 Three patterns show up again and again:

-If those patterns sound familiar, OSHA Education Center can help with practical, self-paced online training and workforce compliance programs that make safer machine practices and safer worksites.
+If those patterns sound familiar, practical, self-paced online training and workforce compliance programs can make safer machine practices and worksites.

 In General Industry, OSHA’s machine guarding standard in 29 CFR 1910.212(a)(1) requires employers to provide one or more methods of machine guarding to protect operators and other employees from hazards such as those created by the point of operation, ingoing nip points, rotating parts, flying chips and sparks.